databio/markmeld/docs/variable_variables.md

 # Advanced templates: variable variables

-## The jinja md array

-### How to access variable-named elements
+## Motivation

 In a typical markmeld application, you'll encode the structure of your document within the jinja file.
 That's great.
 But to make the template reusable, sometimes it's convenient to do things like specify a *list* of items that show up somewhere in the document.
-You can also do this by combining markmeld `data_variables` with a jinja loop through the `md` array.
+For example, you may want a template to display a list of files in the output.
+If you encoded this directly, you'd have to change the template if the number of files changed.
+Here, we'll walk through a better alternative that uses markmeld `data_variables` with a jinja loop through the `md` array.

+## The markmeld `_md` array

+### How to access variable-named elements

 Here's an example.
-I'm writing a book on finances.
+Say I'm writing a book on finances.
 I have 3 chapters: *intro*, *credit*, and *savings*, each written in its own `.md` file.
 To start, I write a simple `_markmeld.yaml` config file that loads each chapter into an object:

 ```
 targets: